neo451/feed.nvim/README.md

 - Use `Feed` command to open the default index, there are two main kinds of index:
   - The `elfeed` style search buffer, everything is a flat list to be searched
-  - The `telescope` picker, good for searching through all your database or search `by feed`
+  - The `telescope` picker, good for fulltext search accross all your database
 - Use `Feed <Tab>` to find out more actions binded to `Feed` buffers

 ### Feed Management